michaelgrn/SampleCode/Web Development/README.md

 # Web Development

+***LITERATE*** contains code for a research driven web app designed to retrieve materials suitable to children based on readability and word count.
+Further details for my contribution to this project can be found in folder.

 The following links are websites that I have developed on my own:

 https://solepera.github.io

 https://kidrec.github.io/2019/

-And websites created and maintained with a team:
+And websites I maintain with a team:

 https://piret.info/

-The LITERATE folder contains code for a research driven web app that I contributed to.
-Further details can be seen there.